Superconductivity, generalized random phase approximation and linear scaling methods: Basic definitions

-In the case of periodic boundary conditions, the lattice points are identified if they differ by integer linear combinations of two Bravais lattice vectors $\vb{R}_1$ and $\vb{R}_2$ (we consider only two-dimensional systems here), which define the size and shape of the finite system, called also the the \qql supercell.\qqr Each site $j$ is attached to an equivalence class $[\vb{r}_j]$ obtained under this identification, that is a point on a torus.
-In the case of periodic boundary conditions, the distance $d(i,j)$ and the displacement vectors $\vb{r}_{i,j}$ are defined in the caption of Fig.~\ref{fig:lattice}.
-We have provided a precise definition of the displacement vectors since they are essential to introduce twisted boundary condition and the current density operator, see below.
+In the case of periodic boundary conditions, the points of the lattice $L$ are identified if they differ by integer linear combinations of two Bravais lattice vectors $\vb{R}_1$ and $\vb{R}_2$ (we consider only two-dimensional systems here), which define the size and shape of the finite system, called also the the \qql supercell.\qqr An equivalence class $[\vb{r}_j]$ obtained under this identification, that is a point on a torus, is attached to each site $j$.
+In the case of periodic boundary conditions, the distance $d(i,j)$ and the displacement vectors $\vb{r}_{i,j}$ are defined in the caption of Figure~\ref{fig:lattice}.
+We provide a precise definition of the displacement vectors in Figure~\ref{fig:lattice} since they are essential to introduce twisted boundary condition and the current density operator, see below.

-The hopping matrix is local if the matrix elements decay exponentially with distance: $K_{i,j} \sim e^{-\alpha d(i,j)}$ for some $\alpha > 0$.
-In realistic cases the hopping matrix elements between atomic orbitals decrease exponentially with distance, therefore it is practical to consider only hopping matrices with finite range $M$, that is $K_{i,j} = 0$ if $d(i,j) > M$.
-It is assumed in the following that the hopping matrix has a range of the order of few lattice constants and, in the case of periodic boundary conditions, the range is much smaller than the linear size of the supercell $M\ll |\vb{R}_1|, |\vb{R}_2|$.
+In realistic cases, the hopping matrix elements between atomic orbitals decrease exponentially with distance, namely $K_{i,j} \sim e^{-\alpha d(i,j)}$ for some $\alpha > 0$, therefore it is practical to consider only hopping matrices with finite range $R$, that is $K_{i,j} = 0$ if $d(i,j) > R$.
+It is assumed in the following that the hopping matrix has a range of the order of a few lattice constants and, in the case of periodic boundary conditions, the range is much smaller than the linear size of the supercell $R\ll |\vb{R}_1|, |\vb{R}_2|$.

 Using the continuity equation for the occupation number operators $\hat{n}_j$, one identifies the microscopic current operator